diskettejs/vex/README.md

 # Custom CSS file extension
 vex --css-ext .module.css

-# Include CSS imports in output
+# Include CSS imports in the JS output
 vex --imports

+# CSS imports are are not included in the JS output
+vex --no-imports

 # Use specific tsconfig file
 vex --tsconfig ./tsconfig.build.json